-With experience and additional training and education, HIM professionals can advance to leadership roles such as HIM Director or Medical and Health Services Manager.
+With experience and additional training and education, HIM professionals with billing and coding experience can advance to leadership roles such as HIM Director or Medical and Health Services Manager.

-To learn more about these career tracks, check out our list of the fastest-growing jobs in HIM.
+To learn more about these career tracks, check out our list of the fastest-growing jobs in health information management.

 How long will it take to earn my degree in HIM?

 HIM students can earn their associate degree in just 20 months, or their bachelor’s degree in as little as 36 months.
 The MBA in Healthcare Management program can be completed in as few as 12 months when attending full-time.